Skip to content

 run = neptune.init_run(

-custom_run_id="your sweep ID", # Pass an ID of your sweep
+custom_run_id="your sweep ID", # Pass an ID for your sweep

 )